 5. Best Customer Centricity

 In many businesses, employees stand as the first line of interaction with the clients.
 These employees are totally held responsible for generating clients, keeping the present ones’ happy and retaining clients.

 The Best Customer Centricity title identifies those employees who offer the best customer service.
-Moreover, this title establishes these employees as the role model from whom others can learn and add more to the business growth in the long run.
+Moreover, this title establishes these employees as a role model from whom others can learn and add more to the business growth in the long run.

 6. The Eccentric Performer